-This case study explores how in 2009 Nauru embarked on a wholesale review of its 1899 Criminal Code, including its sexual offences provisions, with the aim of simplifying, modernising and strengthening criminal offences to address the needs of Nauru’s developing society and the various facets of the criminal justice system.
-The reform resulted in the enactment of the new Crimes Act of 2016, with extensive international assistance and expertise.
-This case study provides an in-depth analysis of how this legislative reform was successfully achieved with a particular focus on the changes made to Nauru’s sexual offences laws.
+This case study explores how Nauru embarked in 2009 on a wholesale review of its Criminal Code, including its sexual offences provisions, with the aim of simplifying, modernising and strengthening criminal offences.
+This case study provides an in-depth analysis of how this legislative reform was successfully achieved.

-This case study provides an in depth analysis of the significant leap forward taken by Palau in protecting the rights of its citizens, through the updating of its sexual offences laws and criminal code.
-Significant changes to the country’s sexual offences laws and domestic violence framework were achieved by the enactment of the Family Protection Act in 2012 and through the overhaul of the criminal law in 2014.
-These changes to domestic legal frameworks have improved protection for women, children, LGBT people and other vulnerable people.
+This case study provides an in depth analysis of the significant leap forward taken by Palau in protecting the rights of its citizens, through the updating of its sexual offences laws and Criminal Code.

-This report examines how the reform of Mozambique's sexual offences laws was successfully achieved.
-Enacted in 2015, Mozambique's reform of its criminal code, including its sexual offences provisions, has created greater protection from violence and discrimination for women, children and LGBT people, among others.
-This report provides a step-by-step analysis of how reform was achieved, illustrating that reform is possible despite the existence of contentious and politically challenging issues, when political will, diverse champions and a mix of domestic and international support are present.
+Enacted in 2015, Mozambique's reform of its Criminal Code, including its sexual offences provisions, has created greater protection from violence and discrimination for women, children and LGBT people.
+This report provides a step-by-step analysis of how reform was achieved.